-First Responders, Amateur Radio Operators, and members of the public interested in becoming SKYWARN® weather spotters—and current spotters who wish to refresh their skills—are encouraged to save the date for one of the three in-person training opportunities to be offered in the Fargo/Moorhead area, or one of 5 virtual quick refreshers, during 2022.
+First Responders, Amateur Radio Operators, and members of the public interested in becoming SKYWARN® weather spotters—and current spotters who wish to refresh their skills—are encouraged to save the date for one of the three in-person training opportunities to be offered in the Fargo/Moorhead area.

-These free classes are presented by the National Weather Servic, last about 2 1/2 hours, and are open to the public.
+These free classes are presented by the National Weather Service, last about 2 1/2 hours, and are open to the public.
 Participants will learn about:

 - Basics of thunderstorm development